spacetelescope/romancal/docs/roman/datamodels/models.rst

   entry =  util.create_history_entry(description, software=software_dict)

-where the second argument is the dictionary with the keywords mentioned.
+where the second argument is the dictionary with the attributes mentioned.

 Looking at the contents of a model
 ----------------------------------